rgrokett/RaspiAsteriskAlexa/README.md

 Note that Amazon changes SDK and security req often, may cause issues here.

+---
-2021 Update: Incredible PBX for Asterisk has added this feature and updated for easier installation!
+**2021 Update:** Incredible PBX for Asterisk has added this feature and updated for easier installation!
 Go to:
 https://nerdvittles.com/amazons-alexa-now-available-for-incredible-pbx-2020/
+---

 # Overview
 This requires an account with Amazon and Amazon Voice Services: